 Week 3–4:

-- Return to non-strenuous work and gentle activities
+- Return to non-strenuous work and gentle activities.

-- Gradual return to exercise and lifting
+- Gradual return to exercise and lifting.

-- Most swelling resolved
+- Most swelling should resolve.

-- Final results begin to appear.
+- Final results begin to become apparent.

 - At least 2 weeks off work